Bats wins regulatory support to buy Chi-X Europe

 "Given no one argued that the Bats/Chi-X merger would hurt competition, there was no obvious reason why it wouldn't go ahead," said Richard Perrott, an analyst at Berenberg Bank.

-The approval comes as Bats and Chi-X rivals Deutsche Boerse (DB1Gn.DE) and NYSE Euronext NYX.N step up their efforts to convince European anti-trust authorities in Brussels to back their mega-merger.
+The approval comes as Bats and Chi-X rivals Deutsche Boerse and NYSE Euronext step up their efforts to convince European anti-trust authorities in Brussels to back their mega-merger.

 The $9 billion deal, which would create the world's largest stock exchange group, has raised concern among regulators and clients over the possibility of virtual monopolies in listed futures trading and clearing.